 The potential result is that a random-bred dog could receive an incorrect breed assignment.
 And that, in turn, could have negative health implications.

-But with the WISDOM PANEL™ Health kit, you can both identify your dog’s breed background and screen for more than 150 disease-causing gene mutations.
+But with a Wisdom Panel test, you can both identify your dog’s breed background and screen for disease-causing gene mutations.
 Armed with that information, you and your vet will be able to provide patient-appropriate care.

 Ready to get to know your pup on a genetic level?